Priorities in our school setting...

 - We have a business link who support our Eco-club and enterprise events through our involvement in Together for Newark.

-- Our children enjoy a comprehensive PSHCEE curriculum, which is designed to teach life skills and citizenship
+- Our children enjoy a comprehensive life skills curriculum

 - We are keen to work with parents to explore their views so this can inform ways we can help further